 He also explained the minister’s purpose (as a soldier) and his calling to compete lawfully (athlete) and be first partaker of the fruits, before bringing the bounties of God’s Word to the people (farmer).

 The CPRC minister and elders, Ivan Reid and Brian Crossett, carried out the ordination.
-Deacon William Graham read a touching letter from the faculty of the Protestant Reformed Seminary in
+Deacon William Graham read a touching letter from the faculty of the Protestant Reformed Seminary in Michigan, US, where Mr McGeown trained for four years.
+He then presented gifts to the new missionary from the CPRC and Southwest Protestant Reformed Church, the congregation in Grand Rapids where Mr McGeown served as an intern for six months.

 This was a joyous occasion for many people – the CPRC (our first missionary!); the LRF, some of whom drove up to five hours to attend (their first pastor!); and friends from England, Italy, Scotland and the Netherlands.